Mum Shocked After One Twin is Born with Albinism: Real Life Story

 • photophobia — where the eyes are sensitive to light

-• nystagmus — where the eyes move involuntarily from side to side, causing reduced vision; you don't see the as “wobbling” because your brain adapts to your eye movement
+• nystagmus — where the eyes move involuntarily from side to side, causing reduced vision; you don’t see the world as “wobbling” because your brain adapts to your eye movement

 • squint — where the eyes point in different directions

-Some young with albinism may appear clumsy because problems with their eyesight can make it difficult for them to perform certain movements, such as picking up an object.
+Some young children with albinism may appear clumsy because problems with their eyesight can make it difficult for them to perform certain movements, such as picking up an object.
 This should improve as they get older.

 How albinism is inherited